Nax/NotAndXor/src/articles/003-ootmm-part-02/article.md

 tags: [Nintendo-64, MIPS, OoTMM]
 ---

-For over three years, I have been working on [OoTMM](https://ootmm.com), a combo randomizer in the like of [SMZ3](https://samus.link), but for Ocarina of Time and Majora's Mask.
-I started working on it seriously since around a year.
-It's been out for a few months now<note>At the time of writing, we're at version 14.0.</note>, and I'm gonna write a few posts about the development of this project.

-This post is about how the Nintendo 64 loads games, and how Ocarina of Time can be modified to load Majora's Mask.
+In the [previous post](/ootmm-part-01/), I introduced the concept of a combo randomizer, and talked briefly about the OoTMM project.
+But how exactly does it work?
+Let's start with the basics - how does a Nintendo 64 game boot?
+And how can we make it boot another game instead?

 ## Booting the Nintendo 64